 Chocolate Easter Egg Cheesecakes are my new favourite thing!

-I had no idea that such an amazing thing existed until someone brought some into work a month or so ago and since then, I’ve been meaning to have a go at making my own version to share with the kids!
+I had no idea that such an amazing thing as chocolate Easter Egg Cheesecakes even existed until someone brought some into work a month or so ago but since then, I’ve been meaning to have a go at making my own version to share with the kids!

 These were so easy to make yet they look and taste absolutely AMAZING!